etherdata-blockchain/etherdata-sdk/docs/docs/python/api/etherdata_sdk/json_rpc/json_rpc_methods.md

 Returns the hash of the current block, the seedHash, and the boundary condition to be met (“target”)
 #### Returns

-array: Array with the following properties -DATA, 32 Bytes - current block header pow-hash -DATA, 32 Bytes - the seed hash used for the DAG. -DATA, 32 Bytes - the boundary condition (“target”), 2^256  difficulty.
+array: Array with the following properties -data, 32 Bytes - current block header pow-hash -data, 32 Bytes - the seed hash used for the DAG. -data, 32 Bytes - the boundary condition (“target”), 2^256  difficulty.

 #### submit\_work